-We will give grants of up to $2,500 for Shared Spaces operators to bring their Shared Spaces into compliance with new guidelines.
+We will give grants of up to $2,500 to Shared Spaces operators to reimburse for the cost of bringing their Shared Spaces into compliance with our guidelines.
 Grants can be used for materials or professional services.

-We are currently accepting grant applications from Shared Spaces operators who plan to apply for a permanent Shared Spaces permit and will do a project or projects to bring their Shared Space into compliance with new guidelines.
+We are currently accepting grant applications from existing Shared Spaces operators who will apply for a legislated Shared Spaces permit to continue operating after March 2023 and will do work to bring their Shared Spaces successfully into compliance with our guidelines.
+Operators with parking lane permits (i.e. "parklets") are particularly encouraged to apply.

-You must complete required compliance work and get your permanent Shared Space permit before we can pay you.
+You must complete required compliance work and get your legislated Shared Spaces permit before we can pay you.
 Grants should help reimburse costs from bringing your Shared Space into compliance.
 You will be required to provide documentation of the completed work (such as receipts and invoices) to receive your grant.

 Check if you are eligible for a grant